KESIMPTA resources

 Open-label, single-arm, multi-centre extension of ASCLEPIOS I/II, APLIOS and APOLITOS trials

-Objective: to assess the longer-term safety and efficacy of KESIMPTA treatment for up to 6 years in pwRMS
+Objective: to assess the longer-term safety and efficacy of KESIMPTA in people with relapsing multiple sclerosis (pwRMS)

 Efficacy population for ALITHIOS included 1882 who entered from ASCLEPIOS I/II (including continuous and switch KESIMPTA groups).
 Safety population for ALITHIOS includes patients from APLIOS and APOLITOS.
 A total of 1969 patients were included in the safety analysis

-At data cut-off, September 2023, patients had experienced up to 6 years of KESIMPTA treatment
+At data cut-off, September 2024, patients had experienced up to 7 years of KESIMPTA treatment5

 For further information on the clinical trials, please click here.